tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

-I'm cautious that this is an example of [functional fixedness](https://en.wikipedia.org/wiki/Functional_fixedness), a bias limitting me to using the engine only in the way it has traditionally been used.
+I'm cautious that this is an example of [functional fixedness](https://en.wikipedia.org/wiki/Functional_fixedness), a bias limiting me to using the engine only in the way it has traditionally been used.
 So I intend to figure out what were the intentions of having included these particular boilerplate features, yet not implement others?
 Beyond this I intend to find what each bit does.

-### What is Included in the Assets Folder.
+### 6. What is Included in the Assets Folder?

 The Assets folder contains `Textures.pak`.
 What is the difference between this and the `terraintexture.pak` within `Assets/levels/example`?
-I assume `Textures.pak` are global textures whereas `terraintexture.pak` contains textures pertaining to a particular levels lanscape including height maps, normal maps etc...
+I assume `Textures.pak` are global textures whereas `terraintexture.pak` contains textures pertaining to a particular levels landscape including height maps, normal maps etc...

-## Moving Foreward
+### Moving Forward

 I am clearly still no expert here, with some questions still unanswered.
 I fully intend to keep this article up to date whilst I discover more answers to